What Your Dental Health Says About You

 Other conditions that indicate a link between dental health and overall health include:

-Osteoporosis.
 Osteoporosis and tooth loss often go hand in hand because the same decrease in mineral density that boosts the risk of hip and other fractures affects the jawbone and teeth.
 Measures taken to prevent or treat osteoporosis in postmenopausal women are likely to also help prevent severe gum disease, Genco says.

 Rheumatoid arthritis.
 A study released in June 2008 found that patients with rheumatoid arthritis (RA) were nearly eight times more likely to have periodontal disease.
 RA, like periodontal disease, is an inflammatory disorder, which may help explain the link, Karabin says.